 The Center is certified by the Wisconsin Department of Health Services’ Division of Quality Assurance.
 It is open to all seniors who are in need of companionship and help with daily activities.

 Each day, we engage seniors in activities that can help slow the progression of dementia and reduce cognitive decline.
-This compassionate, direct care gives a much-needed break to family caregivers.
+This compassionate, direct care gives a much-needed break to our clients’ family caregivers.
 So, even when you cannot be home with them, your loved one can still enjoy: